iancaragol/with/content/posts/london-and-the-cotswolds/index.md

 ![DSC04200](DSC04200.jpg)

-> The canal in TODO covered in flags to celebrate the King's Coronation
+> The canal in Bourton-on-the-Water covered in flags to celebrate the King's Coronation

+We followed a path on the edge of town which took us past some nice pastures and sheep.
+There were lots of baby sheep and we found a scenic spot to stop and take some photos.

 ![DSC04211](DSC04211.jpg)
 ![DSC04212](DSC04212.jpg)
 ![DSC04213](DSC04213.jpg)

-> A quiet part of the canal in TODO
+> A quiet part of the canal in Bourton-on-the-Water

 ![DSC04214](DSC04214.jpg)

 ### Slaughter

+The towns of "upper" and "lower" Slaughter were right next to Bourton-on-the-Water so we decided to check them out as well.
+We parked our car in the town of lower Slaughter and walked to upper Slaughter.
+The walk was really nice and we saw lots of sheep and cows along the way.

 ![DSC04225](DSC04225.jpg)